 Create and publish your app

 You create your app in Kit and configure both the automation event plugin and the dynamic content block plugin.
-When configuring the content block plugin, set dynamic to true and link it to your event plugin using related_plugin_id.
-Define required_data_fields and default_values to power the editor preview.Once both plugins are ready, submit your app for approval and publish.
+On the event plugin, paste Sample data JSON into the Context card.
+On the content block plugin, set

 A Kit user installs your app, triggering your plugin’s OAuth authorization flow.